singhprakash14/E_Mart/README.md

+EMart - ONLINE SHOP

+Emart is a E-commerce website using the MERN (MongoDB, Express, React, Node.js) stack, integrated with Stripe for secure payment processing.
+The website allows users to browse products, add items to their cart, and complete purchases using Stripe's seamless checkout system.
+The frontend is built with React, styled with Tailwind CSS, and communicates with a Node.js and Express backend.
+MongoDB serves as the database, storing product, user, and order information.
+This integration ensures a smooth and safe shopping experience for customers.

+Features:
 • Homepage: Displays featured products, latest arrivals, and promotional banners to attract customers.
 • Product Listing: Users can browse through a variety of products, organized into categories for easy navigation.
 • Category Wise Product Details: Detailed page for each category and apply filters to narrow down product listings based on categories, price range, and date.